aditya-suripeddi/covstats/README.md

  1. Install golang, mongodb.
 Run mongodb

-    Note: middlware is commented out at the moment

  2. Clone the project outside of `$GOPATH` directory

  3. Go to root directory of project and make changes to `config/config.json`